AndreaB2000/OOP21-Mtl-Shot/README.md

 # Metal Shot

-Metal Shot è un gioco *arcade shooter* bidimensionale a scorrimento orizzontale ispirato a Metal Slug (SNK Playmore, 1996).
-Il giocatore, munito di un'arma a raffica con colpi infiniti, deve eliminare tutte le forze nemiche che incontra lungo il percorso.
+Metal Shot is an arcade shooter, side-scrolling game inspired by Metal Slug (SNK Playmore, 1996).
+The player, equipped with a rapid-fire weapon with unlimited ammo, must eliminate all enemy forces encountered along the way.

+The project was developed for the Object-Oriented Programming exam at Engineering and Computer Science (ISI - UniBo) located in Cesena.